01 Jul Edinburgh Outdoor eating for those warm Summer days

 The Cumberland Bar in the new Town has a small beer Garden to the rear.
 They have a great range of beers, gins and whisky.
 As well as a good selection of sharing plates.

 Indigo Yard has a popular outside area just off Queensferry road at West end of Princes St. With my favourite wine bar in Edinburgh Le di Vin just around the corner.
 They have three or four tables outside their premise in Randolph place.
 This has been expanded recently using old Cable reels for tables.

 There are a large selection of al fresco areas in Leith.
 With the Ship and the Shore bar both offering a small amount of outside seating.
 As does Malmaison all looking over the river of Leith just before it empties into the River Forth.
 Teuchters Landing has a floating pontoon at the back of their premises.
 Further along at Newhaven there is the Loch Fyne seafood Restaurant , Right next to it a is an upmarket chippy called the Fishmarket which has outside bench seating.
 Where you can enjoy your takeaway fish & chips with a glass of wine or a beer.
 Further along still from Leith is the Boardwalk club at Granton a nice place to start or finish a walk to Cramond.

 If you are just looking to meet up with friends for a drink from 26th April 2021 then a couple of places to consider that won’t be on everyones radar is the Holyrood distillery on St Leonard st in Southside of Edinburgh.
 Or Bellfield Brewery in Abbeyhill. both have nice outdoor spaces.
 Plus there is a Google map showing bars with outside seating.

 Our guides on our food tours will check where you are staying and give out recommendations for places to eat and drink close to your accommodation.

-As always this is not an exhaustive list Edinburgh outdoor eating establishments so please let me know any that you can recommend for others to enjoy.
+As always this is not an exhaustive list Edinburgh outdoor eating and drinking establishments so please let me know any that you can recommend for others to enjoy.